Lahma712/Cellular-Automaton/README.md

 # Conway-s-Game-of-Life

-This is my Python implementation of the famous "Conway's Game of Life", which was invented by the english mathematician <b>John Horton Conway</b> in 1970.
+This is my Python implementation of the famous "Conway's Game of Life", which was discovered by the british mathematician <b>John Horton Conway</b> in 1970.
 The game plays out on a 2D plane and is based on a 2D cellular automaton (see automata theory by <b>Stanislaw Marcin Ulam</b>).
 I implemented the GUI using Kivy 2.0.0 and PIL (Python Imaging Library).